 Disposition of plants and animals.
 If you made the election not to apply the uniform capitalization rules, you must treat any plant or animal (if the animals were produced in 1987 or 1988) that you produce as section 1245 property.
 Further, you must "recapture" the preproductive expenses that you would have capitalized if you had not made the election by treating these expenses as ordinary income when you determine your gain on selling or disposing of the property.
-Show these expenses as depreciation on line 24, Part III, of Form 4797.
+For plants that are section 1231 property, show these expenses as depreciation on line 24, Part III, of Form 4797.
+For plant sales that are reported on Schedule F (Form 1040), this recapture rule does not change the reporting of income because the gain is already ordinary income.
 To figure the amount of these expenses, you may use the farm-price method or the unit-livestock-price method discussed in chapter 3.

 Example.
-Janet Maple sold her apple orchard in 1995 for \$80,000.
+Janet Maple sold her apple orchard in 1996 for \$80,000.
 Her adjusted basis at the time of sale was \$60,000.
-She purchased the orchard in 1988, but the trees did not produce a crop until 1991.
+She purchased the orchard in 1989, but the trees did not produce a crop until 1992.
 Her preproductive expenses were \$6,000.
 She elected not to apply the uniform capitalization rules.
 Janet must treat the \$6,000 preproductive expenses as ordinary income when figuring the gain on the sale.

-Livestock costs incurred prior to 1989.
-For livestock costs incurred prior to 1989, the IRS provided two safe-harbor elections.
+Livestock costs incurred before 1989.
+For livestock costs incurred before 1989, the IRS provided two safe-harbor elections.
 These safe-harbor elections were not available to corporations, partnerships, or tax shelters that were required to use an accrual method of accounting.
 For information on these elections, see Notice 88-24 in the Internal Revenue Cumulative Bulletin 1988-1 on page 491 and Notice 88-113 modifying Notice 88-24 in Cumulative Bulletin 1988-2 on page 448.